 Given the set-up process is the same as screen-printing, for lower quantity orders, the cost can be relatively high but it offers excellent economies of scale: the more you order the better the price.

 Another factor to take into consideration is the colour matching process.
 Other transfer techniques use a CMYK printing process, however, the colours for screen printed transfers, are Pantone matched so exact Pantone colours can be achieved which is essential if you are trying to follow brand guidelines and need to produce an accurate Pantone colour.

-Garment Embroidery and Printing will always give you, our customer, the best options for your printing needs.
+Garment Printing will always give you, our customer, the best options for your printing needs.

 Contact us today for your personalised quote or to speak with one of our printing experts!